Reeves lifts COVID-19 executive orders, local mask mandates remain in place - The Vicksburg Post

 The city’s COVID-19 orders, which are currently set to expire on April 1, require a mask mandate for anyone inside a business or public building.

 Reeves, during a press conference in Jackson, said he is lifting executive orders that required masks to be worn and restrictions on businesses that limited indoor capacity.
-But, cities and counties, including Warren County which has a mask mandate in place, can enact stronger restrictions than what the governor orders.
+But, cities and counties — including Warren County which has a mask mandate in place — can enact stronger restrictions than what the governor orders.

 Cities and counties cannot put in place any orders that are less restrictive than the state.

 Warren County’s COVID-19 orders are set to expire on April 5.

-“The governor’s office is getting out of the business of telling people what they can or cannot do,” Reeves said.
+“The governor’s office is getting out of the business of telling people what they can and cannot do,” Reeves said during his news conference Tuesday.

-“Starting tomorrow, we are lifting all of our county mask mandates and businesses will be able to operate at full capacity without any state-imposed rules,” Reeves wrote on social media ahead of a Tuesday afternoon press conference.
-“Our hospitalizations and case numbers have plummeted, and the vaccine is being rapidly distributed.
-It is time!”
+Until now, most of Mississippi’s 82 counties had been under a mask mandate for months.
+Reeves said the number of people hospitalized because of the virus has decreased in recent weeks, and vaccination numbers are increasing.

+Reeves said he is issuing a new executive order that takes effect at 5 p.m.
+Wednesday and remains in place until March 31.

 Drive-by shooting update: Teenager arrested, faces long list of felony charges